SachinGupta93/Heart-Disease-Prediction/README.md

 3. **Risk Simulator**: Adjust sliders to see how changes in health metrics affect your risk.
 4. **Explainable AI**: View detailed explanations of how the model arrived at its prediction.
 5. **Feature Importance**: Discover which health factors have the greatest impact on heart disease risk.
-6. **Risk History**: Track how your heart disease risk changes over time.
+6. **Prediction History**: Track how your heart disease risk changes over time.
 7. **Model Comparison**: Compare predictions from different machine learning models.
 8. **Health Information**: Learn about heart disease risk factors, prevention strategies, and treatment options.
 9. **AI Assistant**: Ask questions and get personalized health recommendations from the AI assistant.

-## Demo

-Check out the live demo of the application: [Heart Disease Prediction App](https://your-app-url.com)

 ## Future Enhancements